confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 the topic is the same as one of the columns defined in the stream, you can specify the key in the WITH clause of the CREATE STREAM statement.
-If you use this column name later to perform a join or a repartition, ksqlDB knows no repartition is needed.
+If you use this column name later to perform a join or a repartition, ksqlDB knows that no repartition is needed.
 In effect, the named column becomes an alias for ROWKEY.

 For example, if the Kafka message key has the same value as the `pageid`